-Friday and Streebek are assigned to some very strange robberies, like i.e. the stealing of one bat, a 30 feet long snake and the mane of a lion from a zoo.
-All the latest BAIT magazines were also recently stolen, and some chemichals that when are mixed correctly develops a very deadly gas.
+Friday and Streebek are assigned to some very strange robberies, like i.e. the stealing of one bat, a 30 foot long snake and the mane of a lion from a zoo.
+All the latest BAIT magazines were also recently stolen, and some chemicals that when are mixed correctly develops a very deadly gas.
 All these thefts have one thing in common; visit cards with the word "PAGAN" left at the crime scenes.
-Solving these crimes, including why plenty of police vehicles have been stolen lately, involves the usual; to drink coffee at strip tease bars, rescue kidnapped virgins from drowning and lose the job.
+Solving these crimes, including why plenty of police vehicles have been stolen lately, involves the usual; to drink coffee at strip tease bars, rescue kidnapped virgins from drowning and lose their jobs.
 Written by

 Lars J. Aas <email@example.com>

 Did You Know?

 rides is a BMW K75, often referred to as a "flying brick" by BMW Motorcycle people.
 See more

 When Streebeck begins "reading" the PAGAN manifesto, he begins reciting the manifesto before opening the cover of the booklet.
 See more

 The magazines and papers were his down in the trash.
 No cheques or money, I looked.
 I should have thrown it all in the river the day he left but unlike some people I have a heart, goddamnit, the miserable little bag of puke.

 I think we're finished here, don't you Detective Streebeck?

 Towards the end of the film, when Streebeck arrests Muzz, he raps him his rights.
 In the closing credits there is an extended version of this, with Friday and Streebeck rapping about rights, as well as about the PAGAN ritual they witnessed.
 See more